The Unbearable Pressure of Being

 Before the sun said its goodnights completely, at which point the boys retired to the pool below as we held our position at the candlelit tables above, I sat with the four of them and discussed their pasts, their futures and genuinely soaked in the joy of each of them and the power of that as it was multiplied exponentially by the concert of their camaraderie.
 I am blessed to have the son I do, and he is multiply blessed with these friends for life.
 Privileged?
 Perhaps.
 All of them products of a great private school in a well-known Southern enclave, each with parents whose cosmopolitan diversity and success is surpassed only by their respective love for, and devotion to their children.
 Indeed, it could be this above all that bonds us: to have experienced and enjoyed all that we have in our lives, we are parents first, above all else.

 That night we stayed with our friends as we now always do, given the distance between the cities we currently call home.
-The boys, too, stayed the night, five of them in total squished together in a human puzzle on the large, field-size sectional sofa of the theater room, just as they had so many weekends when they were in high school, and so many holidays when they were in college.
-When my friend and I made our way downstairs around 11 the next morning, still in our PJs, coffee cups in hand, all of them were up and playing, save one who had arisen early and made his exit.
-He is our favorite – we all admit it – the happiest, most open, loving, free-spirited among them, and we bemoaned the fact we did not have the chance to bid him a proper farewell and enjoy our tight “other mom” hug.
+The boys, too, stayed the night, five of them in total squished together in a human puzzle on the large, field-size sectional sofa of the theatre room, just as they had so many weekends when they were in high school, and so many holidays when they were in college.
+When my friend and I made our way downstairs around 11 the next morning, still in our PJs, coffee cups in hand, all of them were up and playing save one who had arisen early and made his exit.
+He is our favorite — we all admit it — the happiest, most open, loving, free-spirited among them, and we bemoaned the fact we did not have the chance to bid him a proper farewell and enjoy our tight “other mom” hug.

 My son and I drove home later that day, both of us a bit hungover, but recharged with humanity for having spent time with true friends rather than merely existing among those who think they know us but are aware of only what we are prepared to present or they willing to see.
 We need that, we humans, more often than it is availed and far more often than we admit, especially in the increasingly inhuman and virtual times in which we live.
 To be reminded that we are not alone, that even those who appear most perfect have issues and frustrations and things they would rather not drag into the light of day, but occasionally do when they are in the rare company of those of kindred spirit and unwavering trust.

 The next day at home we started the ugly business of moving as we prepare to return forever to the rural shores of our beloved Wales.
 It has long been my dream and a promise I made to my son, so to have it come true has infused us both with a heady tonic of tolerance and determination for tasks we might otherwise find tedious and tiresome.
 But whereas I awoke alert, energized and ready to tackle whatever obstacle needed tearing away to reveal the view of our long-imagined future, my son was subdued, quiet and averted my gaze.
-I went through the day going from conference call to packing and back again, and he said that he was merely tired and would recover once he’d enjoyed his daily run.
+I went through the day going from conference call to packing and back again, he saying that he was merely tired and would recover once he’d enjoyed his daily run.
 He headed out around 2 in the heat of the day and returned shortly after 3, a smelly, humidity soaked mess.
 He stood at the bar of our kitchen stretching and sweating as I dabbled and chatted, but rather than seeing that the veil of funk had lifted as it usually did post-cardio on days such as these, I detected a heaviness which could not be heaved loose by mere physical jostling.
 He looked at me directly and said without affectation, “Alex’s mom died.”
 I replied, stunned, “What?
 When?
 We were just with him Saturday night.
 He was perfect and happy and…”

 “This morning, apparently.
 I don’t know anything more except that it was the result of some addiction,” he said.